WhiteaglePT/homebridge-meobox/README.md

 Homebridge plugin for configuring the meo box

 ## Summary
-This plugin is based on [shauncampbell's homebridge-sky-plus-hd Node.js library](https://github.com/shauncampbell/homebridge-sky-plus-hd/tree/v1-dev).
+This plugin is based on [shauncampbell's homebridge-sky-plus-hd Node.js library](https://github.com/shauncampbell/homebridge-sky-plus-hd) and [JosePedroDias's meo-controller Node.js library](https://github.com/JosePedroDias/meo-controller).
 Of course the meo box has less functionality than the sky plus box....

 ## Features